SunHao-0/SunHao-0.github.io/_pages/about.md

 The lab focuses on improving the security of the infrastructural software stack, and my work there lies in operating system kernels, with an emphasis on Linux kernel security.
 The fundamental goal of my research is to improve the correctness of OS kernels, one of the most complicated software, via finding and eliminating the vulnerabilities with the approaches called *fuzz testing* and *symbolic execution*.

-Throughout the past research, what I continuously pursue is approaches and algorithms that can solve problems **elegantly**, and, more importantly, can be applied in practice through solid implementation thus making **real impact** to the software industry.
+Throughout the past research, what I continuously pursue is approaches and algorithms that can solve problems elegantly, and, more importantly, can be applied in practice through solid implementation thus making *real impact* to the software industry.
 For example, I designed and implemented a kernel fuzzer callded [*Healer*](https://github.com/SunHao-0/healer), which is open-sourced and has found more than 100 vulnerabilities in Linux.
-This work was accepted by [*SOSP '21*](https://dl.acm.org/doi/10.1145/3477132.3483547).
+This work was accepted by [**SOSP '21**](https://dl.acm.org/doi/10.1145/3477132.3483547).
 My recent work KSG, a kernel specification generator, utilizes a probe-based tracing and symbolic execution-based type propagation algorithm to generate syscalls specifications for kernel fuzzers.
 This work has led to the discovery of 23 vulnerabilities in Linux and was accepted by **ATC '22**.